 The development of more powerful space rockets allowed satellites to be launched to the far higher geostationary belt around the Earth’s equator.
 At an altitude of 36,000m, the satellites’ orbital rates match that of the Earth’s rotation so ‘anchoring’ them at fixed points above the horizon.

-Today’s World Cup is being brought to our homes by a fleet of such communications satellitest that collect and distribute the action from South Africa to countries around the world.
+Today’s World Cup is being brought to our homes by a fleet of such communications satellites that collect and distribute the action from Russia to countries around the world.

 This can then be beamed back up to a set of Direct Broadcast Satellites (DBS), also occupying the geostationary orbit, which relay them down to the satellite dishes that adorn our walls and roofs.

-It is the DBS industry that has invested in the English football league and especially the Premiership, so helping make it the most successful domestic football league in the world.
+It was the DBS industry that invested in the English football league and especially the Premiership during the 1990s, so helping make it the most successful domestic football league in the world.
 But that’s still no guarantor of success on the pitch…